Complete Installation Guide

 - Lower impact resistance

-- Appropriate for light-duty applications
+- Light-duty applications

 - Easier installation/modification